ChrisAkridge/Cix/docs/Error Handling.md

 AG021: Invalid type for {globalVariableName}.
 No global may be "lpstring", perhaps you meant "lpstring*"?
 AG022: Type "{type}" is not defined.
 AG023: Token "{type}" is not actually a type, it's a {thing}.
+AG024: The numeric literal {literal} is supposed to be a long but is out of range or invalid.
+AG025: The numeric literal {literal} is supposed to be a uint but is out of range or invalid.
+AG026: The numeric literal {literal} is supposed to be a float but is out of range or invalid.